brikis98/funky-java-tic-tac-toe/README.md

 * `TicTacToe.java`: this class contains the `main` method and is the only one that performs I/O. It starts with an empty `GameState` and uses `Stream.iterate` and `GameState.makeMove` to generate new `GameStates` based on user input until `Gametate.isGameOver` is true.

+# Thoughts

+Overall, Java 8 is a massive step forward for the language, but I'm not sure it's enough.
+It took much longer to write this app in a functional style than I expected due to lots of annoyances:

+* The higher order functions in the `Stream API`, such as `map`, `reduce`, and `filter`, are all designed to work in parallel.
+This may be useful for performance reasons, but to support parallel operation, the signatures of some of these methods are sometimes a little different than the equivalent methods in all other programming languages (e.g. there is no `foldLeft` or `foldRight` because a parallel operation doesn't go linearly from one side to the other).
+* The need to convert Java collections to a `Stream` (e.g. by calling `.stream()`) and back (e.g. by calling `.collect(Collectors.toList())`) in order to use higher order functions is verbose.
+I wish I could just call `map` directly on a `List` or `Set`.
+* Some code, such as determining if a `Board` had a winner, was much harder to do in an immutable fashion using the `Stream` API than with good old fashioned `for`, `break`, and `return`.
+If anyone knows a cleaner pattern for implementing `Board.findWinner()`, let me know.
+* It is tedious and verbose to mark every variable as `final`.
+I wish immutable was the default or there was a more concise construct, such as using `val` vs `var` in Scala.
+* It's not clear why numeric streams need special treatment, such as the `IntStream` and `DoubleStream` classes and the `mapToInt` and `mapToDouble` higher order functions.
+* I sorely missed Scala's [sequence comprehensions](http://docs.scala-lang.org/tutorials/tour/sequence-comprehensions.html) when I had to chain many `map` and `flatMap` calls together.
+* Most collection APIs in Java do not provide immutability guarantees, not even the Java 8 `Stream` APIs, so you have to be extra careful to use persistent collections or Guava's immutable collections.
+* While some Java code uses `Optional`, most still uses `null`.
+And, of course, you could even set an `Optional` variable to null, so it's still very easy to hit a `NullPointerException`.
+* The compile errors, at least in IntelliJ, were less helpful than usual.
+Many of them seemed to be caused by a minor error in a type signature causing type inference to fail and return a less-than-helpful "cyclic reference" error.

 # License